isfzade/SpoonsGame/README.md

 <img src="./screenshots/play_2.png" alt="drawing" width="100" height="212"/>

-A game is finished when a player will collect all letter of SPOON.
-If the SPOON word collector is the real user then the game will be lost.
-Otherwise, the bot will be kicked from the game and next round will start with remaining players.
-If all bots will collect SPOON word then the real user will win the game.
+A game is finished when a player will collect all letters of SPOON.

+- If the SPOON word collector is the real user then the game will be lost.
+- if the collector is a bot then the bot will be kicked from the game and next round will start with remaining players.
+- If all bots will collect SPOON word then the real user wins the game.

 <img src="./screenshots/play_3.png" alt="drawing" width="100" height="212"/>

-## High Scores
+### High Scores
 In this section a user can see the round count and game result of a finished game.

 <img src="./screenshots/high.png" alt="drawing" width="100" height="212"/>